MixFix7/Google-Clone/README.md

-# Google-Clone
+# Hello everyone
-This is clone google on django
+I created google in python on Django framework and it works.